plone/volto/docs/source/contributing/documentation.md

 ### Building and checking the quality of narrative documentation

-We use Make commands to run Sphinx to build and check documentation.
+You can use Make commands to run Sphinx to build and check documentation.
 All build and check documentation commands use the file `Makefile`.

 In Volto, all documentation commands are prefixed with `docs-`.
+You should run these commands from the root of the `volto` repository.

 To see the all Make commands, use the following command.